Blue Jays rout Orioles but get no help, miss playoffs - WHIZ News

 Springer’s home runs were his 21st and 22nd, his 18th career multihomer game and fourth of 2021.

-He gave the Blue Jays an early advantage with a leadoff homer against right-hander Bruce Zimmermann in the first.
+He gave the Blue Jays an early advantage with a leadoff homer against left-hander Bruce Zimmermann in the first.
 It was the 43rd leadoff home run of his career and fourth this season.

 Springer made it 9-1 with his slam off Eric Hanhold in the third, the sixth of his career.